-Other than trauma to the joint caused by an accident, osteoarthritis is the most common problem that leads to joint replacement.
-The cartilage inside the joint deteriorates over time, leading to a painful, unstable joint.
+Other than trauma to the joint caused by an accident, osteoarthritis is the most common problem leading to joint replacement.
+The cartilage inside the joint deteriorates over time leading to a painful, unstable joint.
 You may experience bone-on-bone rubbing, stiffness and swelling, and limited mobility when your joint needs replaced.

 If physical therapy and pain management do not provide sufficient relief for your joint pain, you may be a candidate for joint replacement surgery.
-Schedule a visit with one of the talented orthopedic surgeons at Lone Star Orthopaedic and Spine Specialists.
+Schedule a visit with one of our talented orthopaedic surgeons at Lone Star Orthopaedic and Spine Specialists.

 Minimally Invasive Joint Replacement Procedures

-During the procedure, the surgeon makes minimal incisions to carefully and efficiently remove and replace your joint.
+During the procedure, the surgeon makes minimal incisions carefully and efficiently removing and replacing your joint.
 Artificial joints are made of highly advanced materials designed to fit and function naturally.

 Joint replacement procedures may be performed in an outpatient setting, and some patients can go home on the same day to recover.
 Post-operative rehabilitation will begin within days after surgery to ensure a complete return to normal activities.